Loading

-Planning ahead before you get to the airport will help you get through security screening quickly and easily.
 There are restrictions on what you can pack in your baggage or carry onto an aircraft.
-Check in advance what you can and can’t bring.
+It is important to check in advance what you can and can’t bring.

 Some items have the potential to be used to harm other passengers and crew.
 You cannot take these items beyond the security screening point or on board an aircraft.